Saturday, April 24, 2010

 Post Poznań

 I follow the train tracks further east.
 In two hours I will be in Warsaw.
 Not much of a consolation price for the cancelled India trip but still enough to reconnect me with the outbound journey.
 Mesmerizing German anthropology, a short glimpse of how everything could have been very different before returning to the ubershallow world of Monocle.
-In this issue, there is a photo suite from Tangier with some hipster guy assertively reading a guide book on “The U.S. and British Virgin Islands” in a café.
+In this issue, there is a photo suite from Tangier with some hipster guy assertively reading a guidebook on “The U.S. and British Virgin Islands” in a café.
 I do not want travels to be like that.
 I want them to be about the indefinite, about that mix of linguistic uncertainty and playfulness, about actually seeking out the unknown.
-Yet, at the same time I am great proponent of the “global living room” as a generative metaphor for the future, of slowly “domesticating” the international, of daring to dream of a day when unbounded physical mobility has become a reality for everyone on this planet and not only for a privileged few.
+Yet at the same time, I remain a strong proponent of the “global living room” as a generative metaphor for the future: of slowly domesticating the international, of daring to imagine a day when unbounded physical mobility has become a reality for everyone on this planet, not only for a privileged few.

-As for the world of research, I am afraid that the Wallenberg post-doc scholarships for Stanford on global sustainability issues went to two chemists and one biologist.
-This does not mean that I will give up on all plans for California, I still have a good contact there and I will try to put together a more traditional post-doc application towards the fall.
+As for the world of research, I learned that the Wallenberg postdoctoral scholarships to Stanford on global sustainability issues were awarded to two chemists and one biologist.
+This does not mean that I will abandon all plans for California.
+I still have a promising contact there, and I will try to put together a more traditional postdoctoral application in the autumn.

 Labels: , ,